-Make it Real

-Display farm animals in their regular housing.
+- Make it real: Display farm animals in their regular housing.
 Do not foster or generate misconceptions by using inappropriate settings.
 People see negative and/or inaccurate images of farming in the media all the time.
 The industry should be open about our practices and the rationale behind them.
 This is agriculture's chance to show how things are really done, but do not forget to include an explanation why.
-Misconceptions often emerge from fact, so farmers have to take every opportunity to explain the rationale behind modern practices to help bridge the gap between farm and fork.
+Misconceptions are often fostered in fact, so farmers have to take every opportunity to explain the rationale behind modern practices to help bridge the gap between farm and fork. - All shapes and sizes: People are more interested in different stages of growth of animals than breeds.
+Combine different breeds and sizes to maximize the value of the display.
+This is extremely important for explaining the lifecycle of a farm animal and how quickly they grow. - o Examples: - A pen of Yorkshire weaners - A pen of Hampshire gilts - A Landrace sow with a crossbred litter in a farrowing unit - What is it?

-Signage is Important

 Label everything, including the age and breed of the animals.
 Do not assume that your audience will know a cow is a cow, and not a pony.
 Be as specific as you can without being confusing.
-Do not oversimplify by simply stating "COW" -- Is it a dairy cow or a beef cow, a male or female, and what is the approximate age?
+Do not oversimplify by simply stating "COW" -- Is it a dairy cow or a beef cow, a boy or girl, young or old?
 Explain the role of the animal: meat or milk; and what it eats, production methods, and equipment.
-If you include specific terms, be sure to define them.

-Farm Animals are not pets or people

-Avoid giving human-like characteristics to your animals.
+If you include specific terms, be sure to define them. - Farm animals are not pets or people: Avoid giving human-like characteristics to your animals.
 This is critical when trying to explain issues such as separating calves from cows and at what age they reach market weight.
 Use pedigree names if appropriate.
 If the animal on display does not have a name, do not give it one; instead explain it has a number and what the number represents.
 Replace signs which say "Hello, my name is Suzy and I eat hay." with "This young female cow is a beef breed called 'Charolais', due to have a calf in 2 months."

-FarmFoodCareON.org | info@farmfoodcare.org | (519) 837-1326